joseantonio11/Getting-Cleaning-Data/COURSE-PROJECT/codebook.md

 * rearrange the data using id
 * loads activity_labels.txt
 * changes the data activity row to use the activity labels
-* saves the mean and std into dadoslimpos.csv
+* saves the mean and std into dadoslimpos.txt or dadoslimpos.csv
-* saves the tidy dataset into dadosmedios.csv
+* saves the tidy dataset into dadosmedios.txt or dadosmedios.csv